mattfaltyn/awesome-neuro-symbolic-ai/README.md

 ### Logic Tensor Networks
+Sony's Logic Tensor Networks (LTN) is a neurosymbolic framework that supports querying, learning, and reasoning with both rich data and abstract knowledge about the world.
+LTN introduces a fully differentiable logical language, called Real Logic, whereby the elements of a first-order logic signature are grounded onto data using neural computational graphs and first-order fuzzy logic semantics.

 ### Neural Logic Machines
 Google's Neural Logic Machine (NLM) is a neural-symbolic architecture for both inductive learning and logic reasoning.
 NLMs use tensors to represent logic predicates.